Riding the Trend or Protecting Profits | ADMA Biologics Inc. (ADMA)

 ADMA’s Market Performance

-ADMA stocks went up by 0.88% for the week, with a monthly drop of -3.39% and a quarterly performance of -24.00%, while its annual performance rate touched -55.47%.
-The volatility ratio for the week stands at 3.46% while the volatility levels for the past 30 days are set at 4.31% for ADMA Biologics Inc..
-The simple moving average for the period of the last 20 days is -5.04% for ADMA stocks with a simple moving average of -36.93% for the last 200 days.
+ADMA stocks went down by -2.63% for the week, with a monthly drop of -7.50% and a quarterly performance of -27.45%, while its annual performance rate touched -51.53%.
+The volatility ratio for the week stands at 4.77% while the volatility levels for the past 30 days are set at 4.48% for ADMA Biologics Inc..
+The simple moving average for the period of the last 20 days is -6.25% for ADMA stocks with a simple moving average of -37.68% for the last 200 days.

 Analysts’ Opinion of ADMA